MacBook Pro affichant un éditeur de code

 Before you start, it is necessary to have followed the steps in the previous article.

-To do this we will use a very handy mkcert tool.
+To do this we will use a very handy tool: mkcert.

 It is a tool that allows you to create certificates that can be used locally without any configuration.